Taylor Swift’s Social Media Purge Sparks Rumors of New Music

-As one of the most followed people on Instagram, Twitter, and Facebook, Taylor Swift’s social media wipeout today, as well as the deletion of everything on her website, understandably sent the internet into a frenzy.
+As one of the most followed people on Instagram, Twitter, and Facebook, Taylor Swift’s social media wipeout today, as well as the deletion of everything on her website, understandably sent the internet into complete meltdown.
 After ruling that the purge was too tactful for a hacker, fans came to one conclusion: It’s got to mean new music.

 Since the 27-year-old went on a social media hiatus earlier this year, Swifties have been waiting with bated breath for a sign that the singer’s sixth album, otherwise known as TS6, is coming.
 They might have just gotten their sign.